349 Hagley Road, Edgbaston,

 So . . . real or false, themed or random, uncluttered or stuffed to breaking point?
 I’m talking of course about the tree, and it really is up to you.
 There is no right or wrong answer.
 For many years now I’ve always had a real tree, and am happy to put up with the inconvenience of a few dropped needles in exchange for that wonderful smell of pine when you enter the living room each morning.
 As for whether to theme it or not, well I suppose you really should, taking two or possibly three colours from your decor and majoring on them for your tree ornaments and other assorted bits and bobs around the room.
 But here I have to admit to being a little hypocritical.
 My tree is a completely random collection of ornaments and baubles of every shape, size and colour, collected over a number of years from cities and countries we’ve visited, or that I’ve bought just because I like them.
-The crowning glory of which is a somewhat tousled silver and gold cardboard star that my daughter, who now runs my showroom, made when she was in infants school.
+The crowning glory of which is a somewhat tousled silver and gold cardboard star that my elder daughter, who now runs my showroom, made when she was in infants school.
 This is much to the annoyance of my wife, who thinks I really should know better and follow her ideas of a simply themed tree.
-So we’ve made the perfect compromise – we have two trees, one goes in the living room while the other has pride of place in the dining room (yes I do still have and enjoy a dining room, in case you thought I wasn’t practising what I preached in last month’s article).
+So we’ve made the perfect compromise – we have two trees, one goes in the living room while the other has pride of place in the dining room.

 John Biddell, John Charles Interiors